30 August | Decline in turnover test for service entities

 A business will not be eligible if any of the following criteria apply:

-- the entity is a non-employing business if persons associated with the business, and who derive income from it, have applied for, or are receiving, the Commonwealth COVID-19 Disaster Payment.
+- the entity is a non-employing business if persons associated with the business, and who derive income from it, have applied for, or received, the Commonwealth COVID-19 Disaster Payment for the period between 26 June and 17 July 2021, or any part thereof.

 - the Major Bank Levy was imposed on the entity or a member of its consolidated group for any quarter before 1 July 2021.